slavomirvojacek/svApp/README.md

 ### Prerequisites

-First off, please make sure that you have the latest node.js (http://nodejs.org/) installed on your machine, as to run svApp's SASS and JS compilation on save, gulp.js (http://gulpjs.com/)is required both globally
+First off, please make sure that you have the latest node.js (http://nodejs.org/) installed on your machine, as to run svApp's SASS and JS compilation on save, gulp.js (http://gulpjs.com/) is required both globally

 **npm install -g gulp**